 Weaver blames the delays since 2017 on the snail’s pace of state and federal approvals (“it takes time when you got to deal with so many parties,” he says).

 But DOT, which has seen five acting and permanent directors come and go since 2016, wasn’t working at lightning speed, either.
-More than two years passed, for example, before the city and Allan Myers agreed on the redline changes.
+More than two years passed, for example, before the city and Allan Meyers agreed on the redline changes.

 On May 12, 2020, DOT completed an Expenditure Authorization Request Form, the first step in obtaining sign-offs from state and federal officials for the $4.6 million in added bridge costs.